Sam Worthington

 Sam Worthington had a drinking problem

 Lara helped the actor overcome his addiction, giving him an ultimatum.
-She said that Sam could continue drinking, but she would not be present.
-In 2014, Worthington gave up his destructive habit, and they got married afterward.
+She told him he could keep drinking, but she wouldn't stick around.
+Worthington quit drinking in 2014, and they married soon after.

-However, his name resurfaced in the crime reports that year.
-In New York, he got into a fight with a paparazzo who kicked Lara.
-As a result, Sam Worthington was accused of assault, though he was released on bail, while the photographer was kept in custody for threats and harassment.
+But his name hit the crime reports again that same year.
+In New York, he fought with a paparazzo who had kicked Lara.
+Sam Worthington faced assault charges but was released on bail, while the photographer remained in custody for threats and harassment.

 Sam Worthington after the paparazzi trial